peengo/bitcoin-rpc-async/README.md

 # bitcoin-rpc-async

-An async RPC wrapper that communicates with the Bitcoin Daemon (bitcoind) and others that follow its standard.
+A node.js async RPC library that communicates with the Bitcoin (bitcoind) Daemon and others that follow its standard.
 Run methods as a Promise or inside async/await.

 I wrote this wrapper because most others use callbacks and have none or poor error handling.